CodeMouse92/DEVModInACan/CONTRIBUTING.md

 * Ensure any responses are added to the appropriate directories and files, following the repository structure outlined in `README.md`.

-* Add new files to `index.html` for easier browsing, following the convention already present in that file.

 * Files should follow this format:

 ```